d-farnham/djfarnham/content/home/whatido.md

 +++
-# About/Biography widget.
+# what I do widget.

 date = "2016-04-20T00:00:00"
 draft = false

-widget = "custom"
+widget = "whatido"

 # Order that this section will appear in.
 weight = 2